 If you are wondering when will you be able to travel again safely, you need to stay informed.
 Unfortunately, it is still soon to know when it will be safe to go on international trips again, as Coronavirus is affecting each country in a different way and each country has its own restrictions due to Coronavirus.

-It is highly likely that for the rest of 2020 and part of 2021, the United States and Europe will continue to implement social distancing measures and might even remain locked down.
+It is highly likely that for the rest of 2021, the United States and Europe will continue to implement social distancing measures and might even remain locked down.
 Read the possible restrictions and standards on traveling after the Coornvirus pandemic will be over down below.

 In order to know when will it be safe to travel again after Coronavirus, apart from monitoring the disease itself, check the safe travel website of WHO and the authorities of your home and destination country are offering practical guidance for people traveling and living overseas following the outbreak of COVID-19.
 So don’t forget to check the latest safe travel advice before your holiday starts.